gbtami/pychess-variants/static/docs/Makruk-Guide.md

 ![Pawn](https://github.com/gbtami/pychess-variants/blob/master/static/images/MakrukGuide/Pawn.png?raw=true)

 The pawn moves and attacks the same as in chess.
 However, there is no double-step first move.
 Pawns promote and move like queens when they reach the sixth rank.

+Since it is rare for one side to be up by two pieces, the promoted pawn is commonly present in most endgames, assisting the stronger side in delivering checkmate.

+For the disadvantaged side, a promoted pawn is a good decoy which must be trapped and captured before the bare king can be forced into checkmate.
+It can either stay near the king for additional protection, or failing that, lead enemy pieces away from it.
+Scattering the enemy pieces in this fashion can cost them valuable time to reorganize, thus giving the defending side some extra chance to draw the game under counting rules (see below).

 ## Counting Rules